- The starting cost for Gartner rises very rapidly the more Gartner is used.

 Academic Research (for Some IT Topics)

 However, other IT analyst firms are not the only alternative to Gartner.
 For instance, I often rely on academic research when writing books and articles.
-Academic research will not tell you if you should buy vendor A or vendor B but provides a good overview of software categories.
+Academic research will not tell you if you should buy vendor A or B, but it provides a good overview of software categories.
 Another reason to look for a diversity of opinion beyond IT analysts is that writing orientation is entirely different.
 For instance, as with consultants, all IT analysts tend to be promoted because they make money when companies buy and implement new software.
-Academic researchers want to get more funding to perform more research; they are not attempting to sell software or consulting services.
+Academic researchers want more funding to perform more research; they are not attempting to sell software or consulting services.
 As a result, academic research is not promotional and may provide a historical context, often missing from commercial information sources.

 The Overall Expense Level of IT Analysts